thehunmonkgroup/example-xml-metadata-extraction/presentation/slide-talking-points.md

 * Before I get started with the presentation, I want to take a moment to set the context
 * Across the AI landscape, a lot of attention is being paid to 'frontier AI' -- top performing models, AGI, and ASI
-* Along with the dream of 'intelligence to cheap to meter'
+* In addition, there's an idea that someday we'll have 'intelligence to cheap to meter'
 * What's gotten a lot less attention is that we've already achieved 'intelligence almost too cheap to meter'
 * What I'm talking about today is an example of this less-hyped intelligence
-* I'm hoping it will inspire some new kinds of productivity and creativity, especially for business use cases
+* I'm hoping it will inspire some new kinds of creativity and productivity, especially for business use cases

 ---

 ### Slide 2: Consistent Structured Output is a Problem...

-* I'm guessing some of you can relate to the approaches illustrated in this slide
+* I'm guessing some of you can relate to the approaches illustrated in this slide -- lord knows I've done it.
-* They underscore a fundamental challenge when trying to extract value from LLMs, especially in data pipelines: how do we reliably get structured data from a non-deterministic resource?
+* This is bribery, and it underscores a fundamental challenge when trying to extract value from LLMs, especially in data pipelines: how do we reliably get structured data from a non-deterministic resource?

 ---

 ### Slide 3: Premise

-* My premise today is simple: Using XML templates in your prompts is a straightforward path to getting highly reliable, low-cost data extraction, and it's a method that works across almost any LLM you can find.
+* My premise today is simple: Using XML templates in your prompts is a easy way to get highly reliable, low-cost data extraction, and it's a method that works across almost any LLM you can find.

 ---

 ### Slide 4: The XML Template Pattern

 * Here's what this looks like in practice.
-* You have a single root tag, an optional `<reasoning>` tag where you ask the model to explain its choices, and then a series of tags for each piece of data you want to extract.
+* You have a single root tag, an optional `<reasoning>` tag where you ask the model to explain its choices, and then a series of tags, one for each piece of data you want to extract.
-* The LLM replaces the instructions in the curly braces with the specified value
+* The language model is instructed to replace the instructions in the curly braces with the actual data value

 ---